maybeetree/bwrap-sandbox/README.md

 containing the binary and resources, and don't have an installer).

 ## Why
-1. Don't let programs clutter up your home directory with their files
+Prevents apps from cluttering up your home directory with their configuration files.
-1. Don't let programs accidentally delete files due to typo's in their code

 ## How
 1. Let's say you have a program that lives in the directory `~/Apps/SomeProgram`